The Complexity of Conjunctive Queries with Degree 2: Preliminaries

-We say that two CQs $q_1,q_2$ are equivalent if $q_1(D) = q_2(D)$ for every databases $D$.
+We say that two CQs $q_1,q_2$ are \emph{equivalent} if $q_1(D) = q_2(D)$ for every database $D$.
 Every CQ $q$ has a minimal (with respect to the number of atoms) equivalent query which is called the \emph{core} of $q$, we write $\core(q)$.
-For CQ $q$, we will also be interested in the minimal \ghw over equivalence classes of queries that contains $q$.
-We refer to this width as the \emph{semantic generalised hypertree width} of $q$ ($\sghw(q)$).
-Analogously, we use \emph{semantic treewidth} to refer to the minimal treewidth in the respective equivalence class.
+For CQ $q$, we will also be interested in the minimal \ghw over all equivalent queries.
+Let $\mathsf{Eq}(q)$ be the equivalence classes of all queries equivalent to $q$.
+The \emph{semantic generalised hypertree width} of $q$ ($\sghw(q)$) is $\min\{\ghw(q') \mid q' \in \mathsf{Eq}(q) \}$, i.e., the minimum $\ghw$ in the equivalence class of $q$ .
+Analogously, we use \emph{semantic treewidth} to refer to the minimum treewidth in the respective equivalence class.
 Note that semantic width is also commonly referred to as \emph{width modulo homomorphism} in the literature since CQ equivalence coincides with homomorphic equivalence of queries.
 For full details and related definitions see~\cite{DBLP:journals/jacm/BarceloFGP20}.

-Commonly, the definition of CQs also allows for (top-level) existential quantification of variables, effectively restricting the solutions only to assignments over the free variables.
-In the context of this paper such quantification is of little consequence and all results of \cqprob and \pcq hold also with existential quantification.
-Some care is required in the results for the counting problem and we make note of the special situation there in the respective section.